sed-pro-inria/tools-training/1-vers/git.md

 The hash value is computed from the object's content.
 It is very unlikely that two diferent commit objects have the same **SHA-1** hash value.
-The likelihood of such collisions is so low that i is generally considered to be 0, meaning that in practice it is considered that having same SHA-1 hash and being the same commit are equivalent propositions.
+The likelihood of such collisions is so low that it is generally considered to be 0, meaning that in practice it is considered that having same SHA-1 hash and being the same commit are equivalent propositions.

-collision is almost zero, and we consider it to be zero.

 Each hash value identifies only one commit.
 It also identifies all the directories and files that belong to the commit.
 Note that parent commits are also part of the commit: two commits sharing the same files and directories, but with different commit parents, will have different hash values.

 Note:
   - if two developpers create exactly the same commit on two different computers, the hash value will be the same,
   - we know that two commits are different by only comparing their hash values,
-  - hash value is very fast to compute: if a whole tree in a commit has not changed, Git does not have to recompute its hash again.
+  - hash value are very fast to compute: if a whole tree in a commit has not changed, Git does not have to recompute its hash again.

 ### Git branches